City of London Academy wins the 2006 Prime Minister’s Award

 D&AD Student awards 2006

-A scheme to transform the roof tops of city buildings and North London loft conversions into recreation areas for youngsters has won the PM’s Award-sponsored Environmental Design Award at this year’s D&AD Global Student Awards.
-An eco fiendly heating system powered by stoves was also introduced after follwing the wood burning stoves advice guide.
+A scheme to transform the roof tops of city buildings into recreation areas for youngsters has won the PM’s Award-sponsored Environmental Design Award at this year’s D&AD Global Student Awards.
+An eco friendly heating system powered by stoves was also introduced after following the wood burning stoves advice guide.

 The Better Public Building Initiative